HomeSEOHow to Fix Your Website's SEO

 How to Fix Your Website’s SEO

-You know what?
-Your website might be bleeding traffic, and you don’t even realise it.
-Every day, potential customers search for exactly what you offer, but they’re finding your competitors instead.
-Here’s the thing – SEO isn’t some mystical art form that only tech wizards can master.
-It’s a systematic process that anyone can tackle with the right approach.
+Your website might be losing traffic without you realising it.
+Every day, potential customers search for exactly what you offer and land on your competitors instead.
+SEO isn’t a mystical art that only tech wizards can master.
+It’s a systematic process anyone can tackle with the right approach.

-This comprehensive guide will walk you through the exact steps to diagnose and fix your website’s SEO problems.
-From uncovering technical issues that search engines hate to optimising your content for maximum visibility, you’ll learn the practical strategies that actually move the needle.
-By the end, you’ll have a clear roadmap to boost your search rankings and drive more qualified traffic to your site.
+This guide walks you through the steps to diagnose and fix your website’s SEO problems.
+You’ll find the technical issues search engines dislike, optimise your content for visibility, and learn practical strategies that actually work.
+By the end, you’ll have a clear plan to improve your search rankings and drive more qualified traffic to your site.

-Before you start fixing anything, you need to understand what’s broken.
-Think of this as taking your website to the doctor for a complete health check-up.
-You wouldn’t start treating symptoms without knowing the underlying condition, would you?
+Before you fix anything, you need to understand what’s broken.
+Think of this as taking your website to the doctor for a full check-up.
+You wouldn’t start treating symptoms without knowing the underlying condition.

-An SEO audit reveals the hidden issues that are sabotaging your search performance.
-These problems often lurk beneath the surface – invisible to visitors but glaringly obvious to search engine crawlers.
-Let me tell you a secret: most websites have at least a dozen fixable SEO issues that could immediately improve their rankings.
+An SEO audit reveals the hidden issues hurting your search performance.
+These problems are often invisible to visitors but obvious to search engine crawlers.
+Most websites have at least a dozen fixable SEO issues that could improve their rankings right away.

 Did you know?
 According to Michigan Tech’s SEO research, websites that conduct regular SEO audits see an average 40% improvement in organic traffic within six months of implementing fixes.

-The audit process involves examining every aspect of your site that affects search performance.
-We’re talking about technical infrastructure, content quality, user experience signals, and competitive positioning.
-It’s comprehensive work, but absolutely necessary.
+The audit examines every aspect of your site that affects search performance: technical infrastructure, content quality, user experience signals, and competitive positioning.
+It’s thorough work, but necessary.

-Your website’s technical foundation determines whether search engines can properly access, crawl, and index your content.
-If there are roadblocks here, even the most brilliant content won’t rank well.
+Your website’s technical foundation decides whether search engines can access, crawl, and index your content.
+If there are roadblocks here, even the best content won’t rank well.

 Start with a crawl analysis using tools like Screaming Frog, Sitebulb, or Google Search Console.
 These tools act like search engine spiders, examining every page on your site and flagging issues.
 Common problems include broken links, redirect chains, missing meta tags, and duplicate content.

-Pay special attention to your robots.txt file and XML sitemap.
-The robots.txt file tells search engines which parts of your site to crawl or avoid, at the same time as your XML sitemap provides a roadmap of all your important pages.
-If these aren’t properly configured, you’re essentially giving search engines confusing directions to your content.
+Pay attention to your robots.txt file and XML sitemap.
+The robots.txt file tells search engines which parts of your site to crawl or avoid, while your XML sitemap maps out all your important pages.
+If these aren’t configured properly, you’re giving search engines confusing directions to your content.

 Site speed is another key technical factor.
-Google uses page speed as a ranking signal, and slow-loading pages frustrate users.
-Use PageSpeed Insights to identify specific performance bottlenecks like oversized images, render-blocking JavaScript, or inefficient server response times.
+Google uses page speed as a ranking signal, and slow pages frustrate users.
+Use PageSpeed Insights to find specific bottlenecks like oversized images, render-blocking JavaScript, or slow server response times.

-Here’s where many website owners get it completely wrong.
-They either target keywords that are impossibly competitive or focus on terms that nobody actually searches for.
-It’s like fishing in a pond with no fish or trying to catch sharks with a paperclip.
+Here’s where many website owners go wrong.
+They either target keywords that are impossibly competitive or chase terms nobody actually searches for.
+It’s like fishing in a pond with no fish, or trying to catch sharks with a paperclip.

 Analyse your current keyword rankings using tools like SEMrush, Ahrefs, or Google Search Console’s Performance report.
-Look at which keywords you’re already ranking for, your average positions, and the click-through rates you’re achieving.
+Look at which keywords you already rank for, your average positions, and the click-through rates you’re getting.

-Identify keyword gaps – search terms relevant to your business that you’re not ranking for at all.
-These represent untapped opportunities.
+Identify keyword gaps, meaning search terms relevant to your business that you don’t rank for at all.
+These are untapped opportunities.
 Use keyword research tools to find related terms with decent search volume but lower competition.

 Keyword TypeSearch VolumeCompetitionPriority